Palazzo Pallavicini-Rospigliosi: The Casino dell'Aurora and L'Aurora fresco by Guido Reni

 The palace's main attraction, beside the art gallery, is the Casino dell'Aurora.
 The casino was designed by Vasanzio is located overlooking the Piazza del Quirinale.
 On the walls are four frescoes of the Seasons by Paul Bril, and two Triumphs by Antonio Tempesta.
 Its ceiling displays what is considered the Bolognese painter Guido Reni's fresco masterpiece (1614), commonly called L'Aurora.
 It is surrounded by a painted frame or quadro riportato and depicts Apollo in his Chariot preceded by Dawn (Aurora) bringing light to the world.
 The incorporated heraldic symbols were meant to link Scipione with Apollo.
 The work is classically restrained and mimics poses from ancient Roman sarcophagi, many of which are part of the museum's collection.
 The chariot procession, which recalls the Annibale Carracci paintings in the Farnese Gallery in the Farnese Palace, shows even more restraint.
 There is little concession to perspective, and if anything the vibrantly colored style is an affront to the tenebrism of Caravaggio's followers, despite this being a pavilion commissioned by one of Caravaggio's early patrons, Scipione Borghese.
-The pergolata is decorated by Paul Bril.
+The pergolato is decorated by Paul Bril.

 The architect Vasanzio succeeded in achieving a perfect balance between the architectural structure and the lavish decoration of the façade.
 It is characterised by slabs from Roman sarcophagi of the 2nd and 3rd centuries AD, which recount ancient mythological tales linked to the subject of love-death and the immortality of the soul.
 The central part of the façade is enhanced by big windows, which create charming transparency between outdoors and indoors and open onto the big central hall with its ceiling decorated with the Aurora fresco.